noop-dev/VICE_emu/testprogs/drive/viavarious/readme.txt

 --------------------------------------------------------------------------------

-VIA1:   Timer A / B
 VIA2:   Timer A / B

 VIA3:   Timer A / B IRQ Flags
 VIA3a:  Timer A / B IRQ Flags

-VIA6:   Timer A / B (Cascade)
-VIA7:   Timer A / B (Cascade)
+VIA4:   Timer A / B IRQ Flags
-VIA8:   Timer A / B (Cascade) IRQ Flags
+VIA5:   Timer A / B IRQ Flags

 VIA9:   Timer A (toggle count CNT or Clock)

-VIA10:  Port B (output timer at PB7 and read back PB)
-VIA11:  Port B (output timer at PB7 and read back PB)
-VIA12:  Port B (output timer at PB7 and read back PB)
-VIA13:  Port B (output timer at PB7 and read back PB)

-VIA14:   Timer A / B (Cascade)